MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 > Failure of your cluster to connect to essential services for ingestion and external tables poses a risk of data loss.
 Additionally, queries calling out to other network-protected services may cease to function.

 > [!WARNING]
-> The actual migration must be performed within a few hours after completing the preparation steps.
-Delaying the migration may result in the service being in a malfunctioning state.
+> The migration step must be performed within a few hours of completing the preparation steps.
+Delaying the migration might cause the service to malfunction. ```

 ## Migrate your cluster